INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

 (c) Nominations will be accepted from January 1 through April 1 of the appropriate election year.
 No nominations will be accepted after April 15 of the appropriate election year.
+The election period shall be from April 16th to May 16th of each election year.
 The government postmark will be the determining factor for meeting the time requirements set forth herein.

 Section 4.05 Voting Members

 The Secretary will prepare an official ballot listing all qualified nominees.
 An accurate record to be maintained as to the number of ballots issued will be sent and received by the Chair of the Election Committee, and maintained by the Secretary for one (1) year after the election. .

 All Officers and Directors shall be elected by the Regular Members by electronic vote or at an annual meeting IHIA.
 Officers shall hold office until the expiration of their term of office.
 The office of President shall be filled by progression of the chairs of office by succession.
 Each term of office, whether by election or succession shall be for two (2) years

 For those members who do not have electronic mail capability, a ballot will contain sufficient postage to insure return mail at no cost to the voting member, provided the Secretary is apprised in advance that the member does not have access to electronic communications.
 The ballot must be received by the Secretary no later than thirty (30) days prior to the date of the annual meeting of the members.
 The ballot sent to each voting member will be accompanied by or include a list of instructions concerning the methods for completion and date of return by mail or electronically.

 Secretary, on receipt of returned ballots, will secure them

 Secretary will release the ballot s responses to the duly appointed

 Chairman of the Election Committee at the next annual meeting of the